eggisyum/eggisyum/README.md

 I'm very formal in text,

-but that doesnt mean i'm trying to brush you off, i'm just very polite in text .
+but that doesnt mean i'm trying to brush you off, i'm just very polite (or try to be) when texting .

- pls be brainrotted with me, or banter, I will banter back .

- also im autistic so it's hard for me to recognise tone .
+ im autistic so it's hard for me to recognise tone .
       ☁︎ ˚｡⋆｡˚☽˚｡⋆

 . . . . . . . . . . . . . . . . . . . . . . . .